ciredoog/ciredoog/README.md

 - 👋 Hi, I’m @ciredoog
 - 👀 I’m interested in: Making games!
 Video games have been a huge part of my life and I see them as the ultimate multi-media artform!!
 - 🌱 I’m currently learning: A lot.
 I am learning Godot 4 and I am also trying to get into the ethical hacking space.
 - 💞️ I’m looking to collaborate on: Anything!!
-I am not a very experience programmer by ANY means, but I have a great desire to learn as much as possible.
+I am not a very experienced programmer by ANY means, but I have a great desire to learn as much as possible.
 I may not be the best asset, at first, but I will do my best!
 - 📫 How to reach me e.c.groves32@gmail.com (please specify that you got to me thru github :) )
 - 😄 Pronouns: he/him